mizanur-007/MobileSpace/Readme.md

 Features & Functionalities

 •Active Route Navbar : The website contains a navbar in every each route.
 Whe the user visits the home page the Home route
                        will be active on navbar such as it's color will change and it will be underlined.
-Similarly for all of the other route
+Similarly for all of the other route.

 • Category Section : A section is created where some cards are created by brand name.
 User can click on a specific brand card and user will be redirected to a products section of that brand only.